contentstack/bulk-publish-entries-assets/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

+**Note**: The contentstack-export command-line utility will soon be deprecated.
+We recommend you to check out our latest [CLI documentation](https://www.contentstack.com/docs/developers/cli) for performing content management activities.

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

 ## Contentstack publishing script